-There are 2 types of Employment and Support Allowance: contribution-based and income-related.
+There are 2 types of Employment and Support Allowance under the legacy benefts system: contribution-based and income-related.

 When you first make a claim for Employment and Support Allowance all you need to show is a medical certificate.
 However, after the 'assessment phase' of around 13 weeks Employment and Support Allowance is only payable if you meet the 'Work Capability Assessment' rules.
 Most people are asked to go to a face to face assessment to see if they meet the criteria, this may be in a local health centre or if you have particular health needs an assessor may come to your home.
 For more information on this criteria see Employment and Support Allowance Criteria.

 A person who is assessed or treated as having limited capability for work will move on to ‘main phase’ ESA after around 13 weeks of their claim.
 They will get an extra component paid on top of their ESA.
 The amount of the extra component depends on whether you are classified as being in the ‘work related activity group’ or the ‘support’ group.
 Which group you are assigned to depends on the result of your Work Capability Assessment.

 For more details see ESA phase or ESA component.